 Software Name.
 Version no. Publisher; Year.
 Accessed Date.
 URL

-Format: Generative AI company name.
+Generative AI company.
 (Year).
 AI product used to generate content (Month Day version) [Large language model].
-Link
+URL

 The Chicago Manual of Style recommends citing generative AI in a numbered footnote or endnote.
 Below is an example of a numbered footnote.